pereznetworks/Library-Manager/README.md

       no Loans search for now

-      added a search title so it's clear when viewing search results
+      added a search title, so it's clear when viewing search results

 ## Project Update 23: